mongodb/docs/source/core/aggregation.rst

 Invocation
 ~~~~~~~~~~

-Invoke an :term:`aggregation` operation with the :command:`aggregate`
+Invoke an :term:`aggregation` operation with the :dbcommand:`aggregate`
-and :command:`pipeline`. :command:`aggregate` specifies the name of
+and :dbcommand:`pipeline`. :dbcommand:`aggregate` specifies the name of
 the collection to use at the head of the :term:`pipeline`.
 The
-:command:`pipeline` command specifies an array of :ref:`pipeline
+:dbcommand:`pipeline` command specifies an array of :ref:`pipeline
 operators <aggregation-pipeline-operator-reference>`, where each
 :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may
 have a number of operands.